yingqi0607/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the taskDescription book.
+Deletes the specified person from the tr4cker.

 Format: `delete INDEX`